Guy-Shaw/mcml/README.md

 The only command is, "category", which introduces a new category.
-For every new category, `mcml` prints what elements have been accumulated so far (for the previous catagory), then print the new category header, then starts accumulating elements for the next catagory.
+For every new category, `mcml` prints what elements have been accumulated so far (for the previous category), then prints the new category header, then starts accumulating elements for the next category.

 Once a category has been printed, it does not influence the way columns are laid out